7. Multiplicative Functionals#

 Remark 7.6

 The martingale component of the multiplicative functional has “peculiar behavior.”
 It has expectation one by construction.
 The Martingale Convergence Theorem guarantees that sample paths converge, typically to zero.
-The Martingale Convergence Theorem is operative because the positive martingale is bounded from below.
+This theorem is operative because the positive martingale is bounded from below.
 Since its date zero conditional expectation is one, for long horizons this process necessary has a fat right tail.
 Fig. 7.2 plots probability density functions of the martingale component for different values of \(t\).

 Fig. 7.2 Density of \(\widetilde{L}_t\) for different values of \(t\).#